Glossary of Grapes

 Muskateller see Muscat

 Nebbiolo The classic variety of Piedmont that remains almost exclusively the source of high quality examples of the grape.
 Capable of exquisite aroma and flavour its youthful austerity and tannin, while less formidable than in the past, can still present a challenge to some palates.
 Its dark raspberry, cherry or blackberry fruit, herb and floral aromas take on increasing complexity with age and the best examples give a wonderful expression of their terroir.
 Oak needs to be used with care in order not to overwhelm its unique perfumes and flavour.
 Lighter, fragrant but fruity examples of the grape can be a bit hit and miss, often being produced from less good sites.
 The only source of Nebbiolo-based wines in any significant quantity outside Piedmont is as Valtellina Superiore in Lombardy where it is called Chiavennasca.
-There are a handful of examples to be found in California (where it has enjoyed some success on the Central Coast) and Australia.
+There are a handsful of examples to be found in California (where it has enjoyed some success on the Central Coast) and Australia.

 Negramoll Red grape grown in the Canaries.

-Négrette Grape of South-West France of greatest importance in Côtes du Frontonnais where it forms the major part of the blend.
+Négrette Grape of South-West France of the greatest importance in Côtes du Frontonnais where it forms the major part of the blend.
 It gives supple, perfumed berryish wines with a slightly wild edge.

 Negroamaro For long the basis of many of the often rustic, raisiny reds from Puglia’s Salento peninsula in southern Italy including Salice Salentino.
 Its dark, bitter flavours are not to everyone’s taste but are sometimes toned down by other varieties such as Malvasia Nera.
 Subject to better winemaking it has recently shown much greater potential including some exciting varietal examples.